thomas-pommier-epi/whanos/docs/Developper_Introduction.md

 - Jenkins: Build, Register and deploy the applications from the git repository (peridacally check if any updates happen via CRON)
 - Docker Refistry: Store the applications images (gcr.io)
 - Kubernetes: Handle and deploy the applications with a Deployment and a Load Balancer configuration file

+## File structure

+Here's the file structure of the Whanos project.

 ```bash
 .